Comet-Robotics/chessbots-embedded/README.md

   - [X] First, have it stop moving when moving forward upon detecting a change.
 One thing we'll have to test is at differnt angles, without reverse does it cause the back motors to also change color?
 If so, then, we'll probably want to move the whole robot backward by a certain number of ticks.
   - [X] Then, have the other motor that's in front reverse.
 We should probably want it to reverse by a number of ticks x.
 This number of ticks x should also be equal to the difference between the forward sensor passing the tile and the behind sensor passing the tile.
   - [X] Print out a preliminary idea of what the angle might be.
-  - [ ] Use a hardware timer instead to calculate angle.
-As more functions are added, we will have the tick amount likely begin to be unpredictable, so probably want to keep track of it as a hardware timer.
+  - [X] Use a timer instead to calculate angle.
+As more functions are added, we will have the tick amount likely begin to be unpredictable, so probably want to keep track of it as a timer.
-  - [ ] Merge the angle turn button with what we have.
+  - [ ] Merge the angle turn button with what we have, OR use the other way to turn as highlighted in the pdf file.
+Depends on which Colin says would be better probably.
 - [ ] Determine how we will center the robot into the middle of the tile.
   - [ ] First, write code to measure the length of a single tile.
     - [ ] To do this, first move the motor forwards until it reaches the edge.
 Then, move the motor back until the back sensors detect a tile change.
 The ticks it takes to move backwards will be the length
   - [ ] Then, as normal move the motor forwards or backwards until it reaches the tile edge.
 Let's say in thsi example we move it backwrds.
 Then, move it forwards by tileLength/2 ticks, so that now it's centered vertically, albeit not horizontally just yet.
   - [ ] To center it horizontally, now all we do is we rotate it 90 degrees (let's say to the right), and repeat the same process of driving backwards to the edge, then going forwards by tileLength/2.
 Then rotate left.
 - [ ] Actually test the centering on different light levels.
-- [ ] One small issue: is there code to rotate perfectly 90 degrees?
-If not, we might have to code that. <-- update: we will likely have a turn by degrees function so we chilling in this regard